jornbh/Linsys_TTK4115/README.md

 # Linsys_TTK4115
 A basic guide tht will (Hopefully) make it easier to use plots in Matlab

+## TL;DR
+* Use the to file block in simulink to get data to a .mat file
+* load('filename') loads the data from a .mat file to the matlab workspace
+* print('filename', '-depsc') saves the plot that is currntly displayed as in eps-format with colours

 ## Running the guide
 Open guide.m in the top folder
 1. Run the entire script first (Or just run the init-section)